-During the three months ended March 31, 2022, the Company received \$3,713 (2021 - \$2,613) from Golden Band and Goldcliff for office rent.
+During the three months ended March 31, 2023, the Company received \$3,713 (2022 - \$3,713) from Golden Band and Goldcliff for office rent.
 These companies have certain officers and directors in common.

-Goldcliff is a public company with a director in common with the Company.
+Gold Band is a private company and Goldcliff is a public company with a director in common with the Company.